P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Abstract

 \section{Abstract}

 The substantial memory bandwidth and computational demands of large language models (LLMs) present critical challenges for efficient inference.
 To tackle this, the literature has explored heterogeneous systems that combine neural processing units (NPUs) with DRAM-based processing-in-memory (PIM) for LLM acceleration.
-However, existing high-precision (e.g., FP16) PIM compute units incur significant area and power overhead in DRAM technology, limiting the effective computation throughput.
-In this paper, we introduce \workname{}, a novel NPU-PIM integrated accelerator for LLM inference using hybrid numerical formats.
+However, the high-precision PIM compute units incur significant area and power overhead in DRAM technology, limiting the effective computation throughput.
+In this paper, we introduce \workname{}, a novel NPU-PIM integrated accelerator for edge LLM inference.
 Our approach is threefold: First, we propose a flexible mixed-precision quantization scheme, which leverages hybrid numerical formats to quantize different LLM operands with high compression efficiency and minimal accuracy loss.
 Second, we architect an efficient PIM accelerator for \workname{}, featuring enhanced compute units to support hybrid numerical formats.
 Our careful choice of numerical formats allows to co-design low-precision PIM compute units that significantly boost the computation throughput under iso-area constraints.
 Third, we optimize the low-precision dataflow of different LLM modules by applying operator fusion to minimize the overhead of runtime dequantization.
-Evaluation on a diverse set of representative LLMs and tasks demonstrates that \workname{} achieves state-of-the-art accuracy in terms of both KV-cache quantization and weight-activation quantization.
-Combining the proposed quantization scheme with PIM architecture co-design, \workname{} yields an average of $4.9\times$, $2.0\times$, and $3.4\times$ speedups over the state-of-the-art LLM accelerators HBM-PIM, Ecco, and Pimba, respectively.
-Our quantization code is available at \url{https://github.com/yc2367/P3-LLM.git}
+Evaluations on diverse LLMs and tasks demonstrate that \workname{} achieves higher accuracy than state-of-the-art KV-cache quantization and weight-activation quantization algorithms.
+Combining the proposed quantization scheme with low-precision PIM architecture co-design, \workname{} yields an average of $4.9\times$, $2.0\times$, and $3.4\times$ speedups over state-of-the-art LLM accelerators HBM-PIM, Ecco, and Pimba, respectively.
+Code is available at \url{https://github.com/yc2367/P3-LLM}.